malexanders/VSC/README.md

 # Design Rationale

+## Associations
 many-to-many relationship for items and categories association:
 * has_many through
 	* more flexible than has_and_belongs_to_many
 	* can add more data than just the foreign_keys in the join table
 		* created 'categorizations' model to join items and categories
+			* belongs_to items
+			* belongs_to categories
+			* contains both foreign keys
 * allows for multiple categories to be added to an item in the future.
-	* I noticed on the varage sale website their are categories and sub-categories for items.
+	* I noticed on the varage sale website there are categories and sub-categories for items.
 This could be implemented using a has_many through association.

+one-to-many relationship for items to user(as seller) relationship
+* seller has_many items
+	* seller can sell many items
+* item belongs_to seller
+	* typically an item can only be sold by one person or entity
+* I chose to alias the foreign key as seller_id because:
+	* highly likely to add other personas to the user model, like buyer for example.

 ## Data Types